coada-dev/graphstack/README.md

 aws sso login --profile <profile>
 ```

-Grunt will automatically pull the project name out of the root `package.json` within this repository and append the environment to that project name when executing CDK, e.g,. `smaaash-development`.
+Grunt will automatically pull the project name out of the root `package.json` within this repository and append the environment to that project name when executing CDK, e.g,. `graphstack-development`.
 To get a list of valid environments, view `cdk/helpers/environments`.
 To override, provide a `--profile` arg with the name of your AWS profile at runtime.

 ### CDK Applications